 The world believes that our worth is tied to our ability.
 That’s why we have feminists arguing that women can do anything men can do, even including all that brawny stuff.
 No matter that men have way more muscle, feminists won’t admit men make better firefighters, soldiers or alligator wrestlers.
 They can’t concede that men can do more in these areas because in their worldview that means men are more valuable than women.

 Feminist confusion is comical, but equating ability with worth can also be deadly.
 It’s this same thinking behind abortion: we can kill the unborn at 10 weeks because they can’t do this yet, or at 20 weeks because they can’t do that yet.
 It’s also the impetus behind legalized euthanasia: if a strong healthy young man wants to commit suicide we’ll try to stop him, but if an old man requests euthanasia because his physical and mental abilities are diminishing, well, that’s supposed to be understandable.

 Dripping in the church

 In our churches we oppose abortion and euthanasia.
-We know our lives our valuable even when we can’t do anything at all.
+We know our lives are valuable even when we can’t do anything at all.
 We know it, but daily we manage to forget it.
 We tie our sense of worth to how much we make, or have donated, or to the position we hold.
 Or we base it on how well our kids behave, how many books we’ve read, how many invitations we do or don’t get, or how many Facebook likes we’ve collected.
-We know better, but we still fall for the lie that our worth is somehow tied into what we can accomplish or earn or achieve.
+We know better, but we still fall for the lie that our worth is somehow tied into what we can accomplish, or earn, or achieve.